 Chemotherapy is fundamental in the treatment of many types of cancer in dogs.
-The goal of chemotherapy is to achieve a gain in life expectancy, improve the quality of life for the dog being treated, and to protect the bond between the owner and their dog.
+The goal of chemotherapy is a little different in dogs than in people.
+Oncologists aim for a gain in life expectancy over what would happen without it, and to improve the quality of life for the dog being treated.
+The most important goal is to protect the bond between the owner and their dog.

 Key Takeaways